kiba/Writings/for_science/chp23_vacation.md

 "We aren't," I said.
 "We decided to vacation here."
 The truth is a lot easier to keep straight than lies.
 The trouble is giving away too much of our secrets, or having the billionaire discover the machine.

 "Really?
-You guys must be of some means, or you're stupid as hell."
+You guys must be of some means to get there.
+I hope you aren't completely idiotic to come to this island without the necessary preparation."

 "If you don't-"

 "This is James, Diana, and I am Sasaki," my girlfriend interrupted.
+"We're all engineers in something."

 "What are you doing?"
-I whispered quickly.
+I whispered quickly before being elbowed by Sasaki.

-"Nice to meet you, I am Eli Berkovitz, billionaire, founder of Berkovitz Space and Berkovitz Electric."
+"Nice to meet you, I am Eli Berkovitz, billionaire, founder of Berkovitz Space and Berkovitz Electric," the eccentric billionaire introduced himself.
+This is it.
+I am meeting the most transformative person of my time.
+He may be imperfect in many respect, but it cannot be denied that his achievements were extraordinary.
+This much, I gathered from the Sidonian knowledge database.
+Even before I have access to that database, I knew that.
+He is one of my personal hero.